TN 99 (03-25)

 REMINDER:

-It is mandatory to recruit and train all SSI recipients, deemors, and representative payees to report wages through electronic reporting systems (i.e., myWageReport, Supplemental Security Income Telephone Wage Reporting (SSITWR) system, and the SSA Mobile Wage Reporting (SSAMWR) application unless an exception or exclusion applies.
-For more information on wage reporting, see SI 00820.144.
+It is mandatory to recruit and train all SSI recipients, deemors, and representative payees to report wages through electronic reporting systems (i.e., myWageReport (myWR), Supplemental Security Income Telephone Wage Reporting (SSITWR) system, and the SSA Mobile Wage Reporting (SSAMWR) application) unless we are getting their wage and employment information through PIE or an exception or exclusion applies.
+For more information on monthly wage reporting and recruiting reporters for wage reporting, see SI 00820.143 and SI 00820.144.

 b.
 Monthly wage reports submitted with pay stubs